peer-open-source/xara-docs/source/user/manual/model/elements/plane/Tri31.rst

    :param b2: constant body forces defined in the domain (optional, default=0.0)

-The valid queries to a Tri31 element when creating an ElementRecorder object are
+The valid queries to a Tri31 element through :ref:`eleResponse` are

 #. ``"forces"``,
 #. ``"stresses"``, and